artsy/artsy.github.io/_posts/2016-08-18-On-Emission.markdown

 {% expanded_img /images/emission/eigen-overview.jpg %}

-Our app neatly splits into two areas of view controllers, ones that act as a browser chrome, and individual view controllers that normally map 1:1 to routes on the Artsy website.
+Our app neatly splits into two areas of view controllers, ones that act as a browser chrome, and individual view controllers that normally map 1:1 to [routes][ar_router] on the Artsy website.

 For example, `artsy.net/artwork/glenn-brown-suffer-well` maps to the native `ARArtworkViewController`.